ivadomed/model_seg_sci/dataset-conversion/README.md

 ## Data

 The data used for training the model are hosted on a private repository according to the [BIDS](https://bids.neuroimaging.io) standard.
-They are gathered from t a single site as shown below (in brackets: the name of the dataset at NeuroPoly's internal server):
+They are gathered from a single site as shown below (in brackets: the name of the dataset at NeuroPoly's internal server):

 - Technical University of Munich (`mslesion-munich`)
   - Contrasts available: Sagittal T2w, Axial T2w